Famous Immigrant Birthdays in November

 Dr. Henry Chang-Yu Lee (born November 22, 1938) is a Chinese American forensic scientist who gained public notoriety with the O.J.
 Simpson trial.
 He is one of the world’s foremost forensic scientists and founder of the Henry C. Lee Institute of Forensic Science.

-Alejandro Mayorkas (born November 24, 1959) is a Cuban American attorney who serves as the Deputy Secretary of the U.S. Department of Homeland Security.
+Alejandro Mayorkas (born November 24, 1959) is a Cuban American attorney who serves as Secretary of Homeland Security under President Biden.
 Previously Mayorkas served as the Director of U.S. Citizenship and Immigration Services (USCIS).